Joana311/web-scraping/notes.md

 ## In Progress

-    [-] use optimistic updates to update the set data

-    [ ] setup middleware for pulling user data from the db to use id as a context for requests.
+    [-] setup middleware for pulling user data from the db to use id as a context for requests.
+        * currently doing it inside trpc's createContext instead of using the middleware option *

 ## Done Recently

+    [x] ability to modify current UserExercises fields (sets, reps, weight).

+        [x] use optimistic updates to update the set data whenever a set or new exercise is added

+    [x] display the correct app-location in the header

+    [x] trying to add exercises crashes app

+    [x] use a `<Layout>` component to hold Title/Nav Header of the app/site

+    [x] creating new workout sends 2 requests to the server.

     [x] implement user Authentication/login w/ discord.